 Your raised bed will need a bottom if you install it on a hard surface like concrete or wood or on top of toxic soil.

 Toxic soil?
 Put a barrier on the bottom

 black walnut trees can poison your soil and your plants.
-Because plant roots in a raised bed can grow into the tainted ground, your bed should have landscape fabric or a solid bottom with drainage holes.
+Because plant roots in a raised bed can grow into the tainted ground, your bed should have landscape fabric or a solid bottom with drainage holes (don't use plastic, because water won't be able to drain).
 Even a walnut tree in your neighbor's yard could cause problems.
 The juglone given off by black walnut trees is also in their roots and can reach plants outside the tree's drip line

 Drainage holes in container bottoms are needed to keep soil from getting waterlogged.
 The Sedgwick County

 Extension explains why